SomAhirwar/chatApp/README.md

 npm run dev
 ```

-## For using this service, paste below code in your HTML file just before </body> tag
+## For using this service, paste below code in your HTML file just before ending of body tag

 ```html
 <div id="chat"></div>